JessLovell/bookapp/README.md

 ## About
 Book App is an application that allows you to keep track of books for one user (me or you, not both).
 Deployed Site:https://gm-jl-booklist.herokuapp.com/
-Languanges: Javasript, SQL
+Languages: Javasript, SQL
 Tools: Heroku, Google Books API, Node

 ## Features
-Feature | Description
+Title | Description
 --- | ---
 Main Page | View all books in the Library (Book App) Search for a Book | Search the Google Books API by `title` or `author` for a book.
 All the books from the search are then displayed on the screen.
 You can add a book to the Library (Book App).
 When adding books to the Library, you can edit the details of the book.